MGYamada/MGYamada.github.io/menu3.md

 ```julia
 gpu = engine <: GPUEngine
 ```
 This automatically enables us to give CPU or GPU information to the compiler.
-All the `if gpu` syntax are inferred from the type of inputs, so it is enough to make everything type-stable.
+Every `if gpu` syntax is inferred from the type of inputs, so it is enough to make everything type-stable.

 ```julia